Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Related work

 The introduction of distributed word representations marked a transition from sparse BoW features to dense, low-dimensional embeddings.
 Word2vec- and fastText-style embeddings trained on large patent corpora enabled more semantically meaningful representations of technical terminology and were combined with neural architectures such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), gated recurrent units (GRUs), and long short-term memory (LSTM) networks \citep{xiao2018patent, risch2019domain}.
 CNN-based models, in particular, demonstrated improvements over BoW+SVM pipelines by capturing local $n$-gram patterns in patent text \citep{Li2018DeepPatent}.
 Subsequent work extended these architectures to multi-label and hierarchical classification settings \citep{Haghighian2022PatentNet,Nemati2024Semantic}.
+Comparative evaluations on real-world patent datasets confirm that deep learning models such as TextCNN and TextRCNN generally outperform classical methods, although their effectiveness depends strongly on dataset size and label distribution \citep{xu2024multilabel_evaluation}.
 Nevertheless, these models relied on static word embeddings, limiting their ability to handle polysemy, contextual variation, and evolving terminology, and often struggled with the length and structural heterogeneity of patent documents \citep{yang2016hierarchical}.

 The introduction of transformer-based language models marked a substantial advance in patent classification.
 Fine-tuning architectures such as BERT and its variants on patent corpora led to significant performance gains across single-label and multi-label classification tasks and across multiple levels of the IPC and CPC hierarchies \citep{Lee2020PatentBERT}.
-Domain-adapted variants trained on large-scale patent collections further improved performance by aligning the pretraining distribution with patent-specific language and stylistic conventions \citep{Bekamiri2024PatentSBERTa, Shen2023SsciBERT}.
+Domain-adapted variants trained on large-scale patent collections further improved performance by aligning the pretraining distribution with patent-specific language and stylistic conventions \citep{Bekamiri2024PatentSBERTa, srebrovic2020bertpatents}.
 As a result, encoder-based classifiers have become a de facto standard for automated IPC and CPC assignment, owing to their strong performance on frequent labels and their computational efficiency at inference time \citep{Lu2024XLMR}.
+More recent work has explored enhanced architectures that incorporate temporal, hierarchical, and multi-source information, such as memory-augmented frameworks that model evolving IPC semantics and historical patent trends, yielding further improvements over standard transformer baselines \citep{xu2025memory_patent}.